ForestRacks/PteroInstaller/README.md

 ./install.sh
 ```
 ## Post Installation:
+* Note - YourFQDN.TLD refers to the FQDN you set during the installation process.
-1) Go to http://yourinstall.tld/admin/locations and make a location
+1) Go to http://YourFQDN.TLD/admin/locations and make a location
-2) Go to http://yourinstall.tld/admin/nodes and create your first machine
+2) Go to http://YourFQDN.TLD/admin/nodes and create your first machine
-3) Go to http://yourinstall.tld/admin/nodes/view/1/allocation and add ports for your games
+3) Go to http://YourFQDN.TLD/admin/nodes/view/1/allocation and add ports for your games
-4) Go to http://yourinstall.tld/admin/nodes/view/1/configuration and grab the block of text
+4) Go to http://YourFQDN.TLD/admin/nodes/view/1/configuration and grab the block of text
 5) Then paste the configuration you copied in `/etc/pterodactyl/config.yml` on your machine
 6) Lastly, do `systemctl restart wings` and you should be all set